AdamAdamczyk1997/AdamAdamczyk1997/README.md

 - 👋 Hi, I’m Adam Adamczyk
-- 👀 I’m interested in Java Programing, Full Stack Development
+- 👀 I’m interested in Java Programing, Full Stack Development, Astronomy and Streat WorkOut
 - 🌱 I’m currently learning Hybernate and Mongo
 - 💞️ I’m looking to collaborate on the design, production, development of applications or services
 - 📫 How to reach me?